 The Golden Age of Sephardic Judaism in Spain

-Cordoba is just one hour away from the Malaga and is easily reached by car.
-Our guide will meet you at the port and together with the driver will bring you to the city center of Cordoba.
+Cordoba is just one hour away from Malaga and easily accessible by car.
+Our guide will meet you at the port and we will go together to travel to the Cordoba city center.

 Cordoba is the birthplace of one of the greatest Jewish thinkers of all time, the physician and philosopher Moses Maimonides (1135 - 1204).
-A life-size statue honors him in this city that was once the unparalleled center of Jewish intellectual life.
-An Iberian and Roman city in ancient times, during the Middle Ages it became the capital of an Islamic caliphate that was tolerant toward its Christian and Jewish minorities.
-Universities thrived and in the 10th century it is estimated that Cordoba was the most populous city in the world.
+He is honored today by a life size statue in the town square, reminding visitors that this was once the unparalleled center of Jewish scholarship in the world.
+Though founded as an Iberian and Roman city in ancient times, during the Middle Ages it became the capital of a tolerant Islamic caliphate that accepted its Christian and Jewish minorities.
+Universities thrived throughout the city and in the 10th century it is estimated that Cordoba was the most populous city in the world.